ga-wdi-boston/rails-has-many-through-movies/README.md

 ## You Do

-We will be creating a many to many association between Musicians and Albums.
-But, first you must create a Musician model and relate it to a Song model.
+We will, **eventually, NOT YET** be creating a many to many association between SongWriters and Albums.

+But, first you must create a SongWriter model and relate it to a Song model. **Note: Each Song may ONLY have one SongWriter**.

-* Create an Musician Model that has a name and age.
+* Create an SongWriter Model that has a name and gender.
-* A Musician may have played, or contributed to, many songs.
+* A SongWriter may have written many songs.
-* Implement a one to many relationship between Musician and Song.
+* Implement a one to many relationship between SongWriter and Song.
+* Check that each SongWriter can have many songs in the rails console.
+* Confirm this relationship in the Rails DB.
+* Create seed data for each Song's writer.

 #### 6. Allow Users to find Movies they have reviewed with `has_many through: ..`